White House expects North Korea summit to happen despite Pyongyang's silence

 “He’s marshalled unprecedented economic and diplomatic pressure on the regime in North Korea and this breakthrough - and we hope it is a breakthrough - is a result of the strong leadership the president has provided on the world stage,” Pence said.

-Kim and South Korean president Moon Jae-in will meet at the truce village of Panmunjom straddling the Korean border, but a venue for the North Korea-U.S. summit has yet to be decided.
+Kim and South Korean President Moon Jae-in will meet at the truce village of Panmunjom straddling the Korean border, but a venue for the North Korea-U.S. summit has yet to be decided.

 U.S. national security adviser H.R.
 McMaster briefed U.N.
 Security Council envoys in New York on Monday.

-“We all agreed that we’re optimistic about this opportunity but we’re determined, we’re determined to keep up the campaign of maximum pressure until we see words matched with deeds and a real progress toward denuclearization,” McMaster said.
+“We all agreed that we’re optimistic about this opportunity, but we’re determined, we’re determined to keep up the campaign of maximum pressure until we see words matched with deeds and a real progress toward denuclearization,” McMaster said.

 South Korean U.N.
-Ambassador Cho Tae-yul, who also attended the McMaster briefing, described the plans for talks with North Korea as a“once in a lifetime opportunity.”
+Ambassador Cho Tae-yul, who attended the McMaster briefing, described the plans for talks with North Korea as a“once in a lifetime opportunity.”

 The South Korean officials who met Kim travelled to Washington last week to relay his message and visited China on Monday to brief President Xi Jinping, who urged patience.